 5 Ibid., p.
 315.

 "Ibid." is in roman type, not italics.
 When citing more than one page, use the two numbers only for the last page, unless other numbers change ("pp. 298-301").

-Instructions for Book Publishers and Book Reviewers
+Instructions for Publishers and Reviewers

 Books for review and all related material should be sent to the review editor: